zhengtao99/airsquire-Interview-project/Readme.md

 Create a web application to

   1. Upload & Download panorama images
-  2. List panorama images in a table with the essential data about the image files
+  2. List panorama images in a table with the related meta-data about the image files
   3. Search panorama images by name
   4. Bookmark panorama images
   5. Can filter panorama images by the status of bookmark in the list
-  6. Show data analytics by any type of charts about the bookmarked/un-bookmarked images
+  6. Show data analytics by charts about the bookmarked/un-bookmarked images
   7. Panorama viewer like this [example](https://threejs.org/examples/webgl_panorama_equirectangular.html)

 ## Process